jlcoto/jlcoto.github.io/_posts/2017-01-17-resp-dashboard.markdown

 ---
 layout: post
-title:  "Responsive dashboard with CSS and d3.js (I)"
+title:  "Building a responsive dashboard with CSS and d3.js (I)"
 date:   2017-01-17 00:24:55 +0100
 tags: [d3.js, visualization]
 ---

 Dashboards are everywhere now partly because they can lead to better decision making.
 They allow to look at our data through a series of visualizations instead of looking at some cryptic numbers on a spreadsheet.

 For this project, I connected the dots between two things I have been learning lately.
 On the one hand, I am very interested in responsive design.
 I am learning how to use CSS to provide a seamless user experience, no matter what the device they might be using.
 On the other hand, I love visualizations.
 Lately, I have been learning D3.js and have being amazed by all the interactivity it offers.

 The project, as you may have imagined, deals with making a responsive D3.js dashboard.
 The case I had in mind was the following: Imagine you work for a company and you have different users that need to access the dashboard.
 Some of them will do it on the fly, on their cell phones.
 Others will use tablets, laptops or desktops.
 How do you make sure all of them have the same harmonious experience?